savantadarsh/Exports-PowerBI/README.md

 - The **Revenue by Week Chart** provides a detailed breakdown of fluctuations, allowing users to compare performance on a granular level.
 - Users can combine filters (e.g., selecting a month + country) to explore regional differences in sales trends.

+ToolTip
+**Country-wise % Revenue Contribution**
+💰 **Revenue Concentration Analysis**: Helps identify over-reliance on specific countries, allowing diversification strategies to reduce financial risk and improve revenue stability.

+📈 **Market Investment Prioritisation**: Guides decisions on where to allocate marketing or expansion budgets to maximise returns from high-performing or high-potential regions.
+UK Revenue Share: 23.92% of total revenue in 2024
+➤ With total revenue at £1,040M, the UK contributes approximately £248.8M in revenue.

+Implication for Investment: Being the top market, the UK justifies further resource investment (e.g., campaigns or infrastructure) to reinforce and grow revenue.

 ### **B. Product Performance: Strengths and Weaknesses**

 **Findings**: